'Art school can be a wonderful place if you're trying to find your voice and your style and your taste.' - Abbi Jacobson

 Studying art at Sixth-Form college by choosing Art and Design at AS and A-level is a good way to immerse yourself in an environment rich in arts and culture and win points at interview.

-Once you have completed your Sixth-Form studies, do not hesitate to turn your hand to preparatory classes that will help you later on during art school aptitude tests and building your portfolio for when interview time comes around.
+Once you have completed your Sixth-Form studies, do not hesitate to turn your hand to preparatory painting classes that will help you later on during art school aptitude tests and building your portfolio for when interview time comes around.
 Due to the intense competition, the level and standard required for the best art universities in UK is extremely high.

 After you finish Sixth-Form, do not hesitate to take part in an art foundation course - such as those offered by universities like Kingston University London and Leeds University.
 These art universities offer students the chance to study a 1-year Art and Design (foundation) diploma, which can help get you up to scratch before art school entrance tests.